ijzer/cwbot-ndy/doc/readme.txt

 they may also use "!roll (1d10+2d6)" for the same effect; anything after the parentheses is ignored.

-As previously stated, the chat-based managers included handle chats and priority differently than the MessageManager.
-When the MessageManager processes a Kmail, it first sends the kmail to its highest-priority module, which can choose to respond to the kmail or ignore it.
-If it responds, the MessageManager sends the reply to the director; if it ignores the kmail, it is passed to the next-highest priority module.
+As previously stated, the managers included handle chats and kmail in order of priority, stopping when a module responds.
+In other words, a manager first sends the chat or kmail to its highest-priority module, which can choose to respond to the chat/kmail or ignore it.
+If it responds, the manager sends the reply to the director; if it ignores the message, it is passed to the next-highest priority module.
 This process is repeated until either a module replies, or every module has ignored the message (in which case, nothing happens).
-However, when a chat is received, it is passed to each manager in order of priority.
-The MessageManager ignores chats, but the other managers do not.
-Each manager may either handle or discard the chat message based on some manager-specific criteria.
-If the chat is handled, the manager passes it to every module in order of priority, but unlike with the MessageManager, every module receives the chat, even if a higher-priority module has also responded.
-In this way, multiple modules may reply to the same command.

 Note that there is a special command !help.
 This command is handled by chat-based managers directly and shows help for commands.